-This meant that Aboriginal and Torres Strait Islander people weren’t recognised as part of the Australian population, rather they were seen as part of the flora and fauna!
+This meant that Aboriginal and Torres Strait Islander people weren’t recognised as part of the Australian population.

 It also meant that the states could create their own policies for Aboriginal and Torres Strait Islander peoples.
 Dispossession was rampant, as was oppression and control of Aboriginal and Torres Strait Islander peoples’ lives.
 Assimilationist policies came into place across states, authorising the taking of children from their families and creating the first of many officially state-sanctioned Stolen Generations.

 Campaigning for change

 Aboriginal and Torres Strait Islander peoples have always protested and fought against these injustices.
 There was no single moment that sparked the 1967 Referendum, more a growing swell of support for change led by a range of people and organisations.
 In the late 1950s, changes in other countries toward equality and civil rights focused public attention on the injustices faced by Aboriginal and Torres Strait Islander peoples.

 Protest events were getting more media attention as well.
 The Warburton Ranges controversy in 1957, the Yirrkala Bark Petitions in 1963, the 1965 Freedom Ride and the Wave Hill walk-off that began in 1966, are some that drove these issues into the international spotlight.